Leading companies like Google and Intel use a proven system that turns big goals into measurable results. The system is OKRs.

 OKRs should focus on goals that change and improve things rather than daily operations.
 This structure helps teams stay focused on what matters while creating alignment throughout the organization.

-OKRs: History and Origin
+History and Origin of OKRs

 Types of OKRs